LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

 #### Activity 4: Nonparametric correlation tests

 What about bivariate relationships where linearity is not met?
-This would call for either **Kendall’s tau** or **Spearman’s rho**, nonparametric versions of Pearson’s correlation.
+This would call for either **Kendall’s tau** or **Spearman’s rho** (or correlation), nonparametric versions of Pearson’s correlation.
 Kendall’s tau is more accurate when you have a small sample size compared to Spearman’s rho.

 We add some (purposive) excitement in our next example by adding an outlier so the relationship is no longer linear.
 We use the function `add_row()` from the `tibble` package.
 This will produce a fictitious city with a very high level of unemployment and the lowest level of violence.
 First, we create another data frame, `df_1`, that only contains our two variables of interest.
 <br>